 - Age and sex of the caller.

 - Emotional state.

-Should an earthquake strike while you are at an indoor location, do the following:
+Should an earthquake strike while you are in a campus building, do the following:

 - DROP – Drop down to the floor.

 - COVER - Take cover under a sturdy desk, table or other furniture.
 If that is not possible, seek cover against an interior wall and protect your head and neck with your arms.
 Avoid danger spots near windows, hanging objects, mirrors or tall furniture.

 - HOLD ON - If you take cover under a sturdy piece of furniture, HOLD on to it and be prepared to move with it.
 Hold the position until the ground stops shaking and it is safe to move.

 - If you are in a hallway, drop to the floor against an interior wall - protect your head and neck with your arms.